Amateur armed with ChatGPT solves an Erdős problem

 Key Takeaways

-• Experts were surprised and believe the technique may generalize to other open problems beyond this specific conjecture.
+• Experts believe the method is not a one-off – it may generalize to further unsolved problems beyond this conjecture.

 Hacker News Comment Review